EpistasisLab/tpot/README.md

 ```
-pip install -e /path/to/tpot2repo
+pip install -e /path/to/tpotrepo
 ```

-If you downloaded with git pull, then the repository folder will be named TPOT2.
+If you downloaded with git pull, then the repository folder will be named TPOT.
 (Note: this folder is the one that includes setup.py inside of it and not the folder of the same name inside it).
-If you downloaded as a zip, the folder may be called tpot2-main.
+If you downloaded as a zip, the folder may be called tpot-main.

 ## Usage